oarcscience/ith.oarc.science/ane/rp/index.md

----
-title: "Records of the Past"
+# Records of the Past
 categories: ' <A HREF="../index">Ancient Near East</A>&nbsp; <A HREF="../../egy/index">Ancient Egypt</A>&nbsp;'
-titleh1: "Records of the Past"
+<title>Intangible Textual Heritage: Records of the Past</title>
----

 This is the index page for the series Records of the Past, which published translations of Near Eastern and Ancient Egyptian texts at the end of the 19th century.